-- Can I combine this with M Arch degree options or other certificate programs? - Yes.
-As long as your coursework satisfies the requirements for the Design Computing Certificate, and your thesis topic and committee fit these guidelines, they may simultaneously satisfy other certificates, but check with your adviser to make sure. - Does the certificate appear on my UW transcript? - No. However, many employers recognize the value of the skills covered by the certificate when included on your résumé, and the department records certificate holders on its website. - Can an undergraduate earn the certificate?
-This is a certificate in the M Arch program only. - Is this the same as the evening certificate in Fabrication? - No. UW Outreach offers an extra-cost Certificate in Fabrication with similar content, for nonmatriculated students. - Do required courses count towards the certificate? - Yes.
-Courses such as ARCH 533, which is required of all M Arch students, do count towards the certificate. - Is the certificate the same as the Master of Science (MS) in Design Computing? - No. The MS in Architecture program in Design Computing is a 5-6 quarter advanced study option that includes many of these same courses, but offers greater depth. - Would getting the certificate while an M Arch student shorten time spent in the MS program? - Maybe.
-The university permits up to 15 credits taken under one degree stream to be applied to another.
-Speak with an adviser if you are interested. - What about independent study and Special Topics courses? - Maybe.
-This is a rapidly evolving area of course and technical development and we are aware of that.
-If you are concerned, check with an adviser to find out if a particular ARCH 498, 598, or 600 will count towards the certificate.
+Can I combine this with M Arch degree options or other certificate programs?
+Yes.
+As long as your coursework satisfies the requirements for the Design Computing Certificate, and you integrate related research in your thesis or one of your research studios, one may simultaneously satisfy multiple certificates, but check with each certificate adviser to confirm limitations on the share of credits.

+Does the certificate appear on my UW transcript?
+No. However, many employers recognize the value of the skills covered by the certificate when included on your résumé, and the department records certificate holders on its website.

+Can an undergraduate earn the certificate?
+This is a certificate in the M Arch program only.

+Is this the same as the evening certificate in Fabrication?
+No. UW Outreach offers an extra-cost Certificate in Fabrication with similar content, for non-matriculated students.

+Is this certificate open to non-matriculated students?
+No, only students pursuing a Master of Architecture degree may pursue this certificate.

+Do required courses count towards the certificate?
+Yes.
+ARCH 524, which is required of all M Arch students, does count towards the certificate.

+Is the certificate the same as the Master of Science (MS) in Design Computing?
+No. The MS in Architecture program in Design Computing is a 5-6 quarter advanced study option that includes many of these same courses, but offers greater depth.

+Would getting the certificate while an M Arch student shorten time spent in the MS program?
+Maybe.
+The university permits up to 9 credits to be shared between the M Arch & MS Arch programs.
+Speak with the department's academic adviser.

+What about independent study and Special Topics courses?
+Contact the certificate program coordinator to find out if a particular ARCH 598-Special Topics, or ARCH 600 Independent Study will count towards the certificate.

+What steps are required before I begin pursuing this Certificate?
+1) Complete the online registration form https://catalyst.uw.edu/webq/survey/claudine/383525; and 2) contact the Certificate Program Coordinator.

+CONTACTS FOR QUESTIONS:

+Certificate Program Coordinator: Mehlika Inanici, inanici@uw.edu

+Master of Architecture Academic Adviser: Claudine Manio, claudine@uw.edu